versluis/Disk-Space-Pie-Chart-Plugin/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=34B76TPRWMWAE
 Tags: disk space, hosting space, web space, pie chart Requires at least: 2.7
-Tested up to: 3.2
+Tested up to: 3.6.1
 Stable tag: 0.4

-Shows your free and used server space as a funky Pie Chart in your backend.
+Shows your server space (free and used) as a funky Pie Chart in your backend.
 It also shows a percentage bar in your WordPress dahsboard.

 == Description ==